 On “International Translation Day”, September 30, 2016, Pen International initiated the translation of this poem to many languages.
 Below are links to another 15 translations:

-Read this poem in Kurdish, Dutch, Italian (by Trieste PEN), Italian (by Italian PEN), Georgian, Tamazight, Catalan, Spanish, Hungarian, Afrikaans, Basque, Portuguese, Romanian, Finnish, Hebrew.
+These are the languages, but recently the links provided by PEN are not functioning: Kurdish, Dutch, Italian (by Trieste PEN), Italian (by Italian PEN), Georgian, Tamazight, Catalan, Spanish, Hungarian, Afrikaans, Basque, Portuguese, Romanian, Finnish, Hebrew.

 The poem that is at the center of the trial: "Resist,

 to Hungarian and published by by Ádám Répa

 If you know about any more translations – please send an email